23Ruchil/Blog/_posts/2020-06-27- What-am-I-reading-these-days? .markdown

 15. [Courage To Be Disliked][jekyll-courage]: Last, but this one tops the lot.
 Unlike its name, it doesn't tell you to do things that make others dislike you, but the fact that others dislike you make you free.
 Kaafi deep hai.
 A must read for everyone.

-Here's the list of all the books that I've read this year.
-For the remaioning half of this year, I intend to read a lot on technology, design, food and health, personal finance, investing and politics (ye zyada nahi).
+Here's [the list][jekyll-list] of all the books that I've read this year.
+For the remaining half of this year, I intend to read a lot on technology, design, food and health, personal finance, investing and politics (ye zyada nahi).
 Along with this, I intend to read all the publicly available reports on different industry published by BCG, Mckinsey, CB Insights, VC funds, and create my own personal models and frameworks.

 [jekyll-twitter]: https://www.goodreads.com/book/show/18656827-hatching-twitter